Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

-To choose the correct number of features to manipulate in the explainability-guided sample generation, we conduct a pilot experiment on the APK dataset.
-This compares the detection rate of the LGBM model while manipulating 10, 25, 50, 75, 100, 125, and 150 features on 20 sets of 100 seed samples (2,000 samples in total).
+\textbf{Number of Features.~}To choose the number of features to manipulate in the explainability-guided test case generation, we conduct pilot experiments on the Android and WinPE datasets.
+Here we only report the experiment on the Android dataset as they follow the same strategy.
+The pilot experiment compares the detection rate of the LGBM model while manipulating 10, 25, 50, 75, 100, 125, and 150 features on 20 sets of 100 seed samples (2,000 samples in total).
 As shown in Figure~\ref{fig:shap_compare}, with more features manipulated, the detection rate decreases.
-The trends turns at 75 features, with 5.1\% adversarial samples detected while the detection rate of manipulating 100 features is 2.1\%.
-We therefore choose $N=75$ in Algorithm~\ref{alg:adv_greedy} for APK binaries.
-The amount of patching features selected from each Drebin feature set is shown in Table~\ref{tab:feature_strategies}.
-To compare the performance of the proposed evasion attacks, we introduce two different feature selection functions and generate two types of adversarial samples: \one patching 75 features guided by the top AMM values (\ie \emph{AMM-based strategy}); and \two patching 75 statistics-based features (\ie \emph{Statistics-based strategy}).

-Note that the two strategies require different time consumption.
-In our experiment, the AMM-based strategy consumed around 6 hours in generating a SHAP value matrix from 11,200 samples with 76,889 features.
-After generating the SHAP matrix, it took about 30 seconds to select features.
-Meanwhile, the statistics-based strategy only consumed around 10 seconds to select features.
-This is because the AMM-based strategy requires complex matrix computation and iteration while the statistics-based strategy simply sums up the feature matrix and iterates over the value list once.
+The trend turns at 75 features, with 5.1\% test cases detected.
+We therefore choose $N=75$ for the APK binaries.